rabiya-art/Competitive-Programming-Basic-to-Advanced-/README.md

 # 30 Days of Competitive Code / Interview Preprations for Google,Facebook,Amazon,Flipcart,Capgemini,Apple,Microsoft etc.
+# Hello Hackers!!!
+# I am Yasin Shah Incoming SDE at Google and Currently 3+ Overseas Technical Mentor in Data Science, Machine learning and Python.
+I have worked with 3+ IT Companies in India before 2 years.

 > I originally created this as a short to-do list of study topics for becoming a software engineer,
 > but it grew to the large list you see today.
 After going through this study plan, [I got hired